luismiguelcasadodiaz/42/cyber/corsair/README.md

 Althoug it is mathematically possible to infer private key from public key, computationally is not possible nowadays.

-I timeit the algorithm with these results
+I timeit the algorithm with these results:

 |len(n)  |(secs)| n            | e   |λ(n)     |d